Master's Degree I level | A.A. 2026-2027

 Overview

-This is the aim of the First Level Specialising Master in International Cooperation and Development, an interdisciplinary training course, which aims to provide possible solutions to the problems of inequality, poverty, instability and conflict that afflict the majority of the world's population.
+This is the objective of the Master in International Cooperation and Development, an interdisciplinary training course, which aims to provide possible solutions to the problems of inequality, poverty, instability and conflict that afflict the majority of the world's population.

-The First Level Specialising Master in International Cooperation and Development is designed for:
+The Master in International Cooperation and Development, a First-level Specialising Master Programme degree, is designed for:

-• Recent graduates, first or second level, with a strong interest in deepening the dynamics of cooperation and development, and in acquiring theoretical and professional skills;
+• Recent graduates, having obtained a graduate or an undergraduate degree, with a strong interest in deepening the dynamics of cooperation and development, and in acquiring theoretical and professional skills;

 • Young professionals, eager to deepen their professional skills in the field of international cooperation;